aws-amplify/amplify-js/docs/media/push_notifications_setup.md

 2. Get your push messaging credentials for Android in Firebase console.
 [Click here for instructions](Get Push Messaging Credentials for Android).

-3. Create and link a React Native app:
+3. Create and native link on a React Native app:

     ```bash
     $ react-native init myapp